 Episode III we arrive in the most magical setting, the famous Fairmont Chateau Lake Louise.
 This celebrated hotel was dreamed up by Canadian Railroad entrepreneur Cornelius Van Horne in 1890.
 Chateau Lake LouisieVictoria Glacier plummets to a sparkling frozen lake with the grand castle Hotel perched on its shore.
 Guests skate amid huge ice sculptures and sleigh rides glide around the snowy Lake.
 Inside the immense Chateau is luxury and opulence; grand lobbies and lounges with picture windows frame the glacial scenery outside, and a harpist plays by a sparkling holiday tree – I am not making this up.

-Next morning we are booting up in the grand Lodge of Ten Peaks at Lake Louise Ski Area, just a 10-minute shuttle from the Chateau.
+Next morning at the grand Lodge of Ten Peaks at Lake Louise Ski Area, just a 10-minute shuttle from the Chateau, we get ready to ski.
 Riding three consecutive lifts we arrive at the top of the world, with extraordinary scenery and expansive ski terrain, 11` sq. miles.
 “If you can see it, you can ski it,” goes the local mantra.

 Exploring Lake Louise’s 4,200-acres we find everything from groomed front side cruisers (one was 5-miles long with 3,250’ vertical) to the steeps of World Cup where Bode and Lindsey competed earlier this season.
 But the best of Lake Louise is off the 8,765’summit,reached by an expert’s only poma.